Archdiocese of Mobile: 1896 to 1954

-In 1897, Reverend Edward Allen from the Archdiocese of Boston was appointed the fifth Bishop of Mobile by Leo XIII.
+In 1897, Edward Allen was appointed the fifth Bishop of Mobile.
 During Allen's administration, the Catholic population of the diocese increased from 18,000 to 48,000, and the number of priests more than doubled.
 He also established several new churches, hospitals, orphanages, and schools.
 The diocese was devastated by a major hurricane in 1906; many churches were either totally or partially destroyed, but were rebuilt or repaired under Allen's direction.
 Deeply concerned for the African American community, he invited the Josephite Fathers to direct the black missions in the diocese, founded St. Joseph's College in order to "educate young colored men to be catechists and teachers," and sanctioned the establishment of the Knights of Peter Claver.
 Allen died in 1926.

 Pope Pius XI in 1927 selected Thomas Toolen to be the next bishop of Mobile.
 In connection with the centennial celebration of the diocese, he erected Allen Memorial Hospital in honor of his predecessor Allen in December 1929.
 In 1941, Toolen prohibited Catholic parents who sent their children to public schools from receiving the sacraments.
-He explained, "The Catholic system of education has been the greatest boon this country has ever known.
-We are prepared to take care of our children from the first grade to the university...Catholic parents must send their children to the Catholic school.
-Parents who do not obey are rebellious and should be treated as such."